nodejs/undici/README.md

 called and the client shutdown has completed.

 #### Events

+* `'drain'`, emitted when pipeline is no longer fully saturated.

 * `'connect'`, emitted when a socket has been created and connected.
 The client will connect once `client.size > 0`.